Here you will find basic information about archival safety in

 They all have their advantages.
-Polyethylene is the cheaper of the 3 but the finish of the product is not as nice and not as clear as the two others materials.
+Polyethylene is the cheaper of the 3 being a softer and less stiff material the finish of the product is not as nice and not as clear as the two others materials.
 Polyester looks sharp and is very clear but it is an extremely expensive material.
 Finally there are Polypropylene (PP).
 This material is considered archival safe as it is as close to PH neutral as technical possible with plastic and does not contain any plasticizers.

 PVC BEING BANNED

 In some countries PVC has been banned for use with kids toys and other products coming in close contact to children.
 The softener in the PVC is widely believed to be released into the environment with time and being a possible source for cancer.
 Many studies has indicated this even though this is much disputed (read more here

 In addition Polyvinyl chloride (PVC) also has the disadvantage of releasing toxic chloride fumes when ignited.
 In comparison Polypropylene (PP) release Co2 and water vapor when ignited.

 IS THIS A VINYL PAGE - I GOT ?